harperreed/harper.blog/content/post/orbiting.md

 draft: true
 ---

-tldr; check out [orbiting](https://orbiting.com) and communicate with people in a visual textual sort of way
+tldr; check out [orbiting](https://orbiting.com) and communicate with people in a visual textual sort of way.
+Orbiting is a simple app that displays very big words to help communicate to others visually.
+Try it out: [orbiting.com](https://orbiting.com)

+---

 This is a really exciting blog post to write.